-*** This IN is not active any longer.
-Please contact us if you would like get involved in the GO FAIR initiative. ***
+*** This IN is currently on hold.
+Please contact us if you would like to get involved in the GO FAIR initiative. ***

 Other People’s Data and Services (OPEDAS)

 Active GO FAIR Implementation Network

 A (meta)data publishing Implementation network that assists other people to make their metadata and data FAIR.
 The network works closely with the training INs and domain specific IN’s to ensure the best of breed vocabularies, data models, best practices, licensing options etc. Some partners focus on the creation of FAIR (meta)data as a service while others (also) publish and provide search facilities and access to FAIR data.

 Recognising that FAIR has the overall objective of making data efficiently reusable, we assert that this can be optimally achieved if we harmonise the approach to data “FAIRification” amongst the stakeholders who undertake these kinds of activities on behalf of third-parties.

 Objectives aligning OPEDAS with the vision of the Internet of FAIR Data and Services:

 - Develop and share information about what the market can expect from FAIR Service Providers; What are the services offered, and associated artefacts (for example: FAIRification process, FAIR Metrics, Metrics evaluators, and registries for identifiers, ontologies, standards, and (meta)data models).

 - All services following at least the same approach and objectives collectively decided upon within the IN (for example the FAIRification process).